-This measure aims at supporting the integration of disadvantaged persons in the labour market and presenting specific services for employment through ensuring training and conditions tailored for the individual needs of most vulnerable groups in the labour market.
-The activities within this measure is to contribute to enhancing the efficiency and effectiveness of social services focused on enabling better approach to the labour market.
-The total envisaged amount for this measure is EUR 1,534 million, of which EUR 1,304 million are provided by IPA
+This measure aims at supporting the integration of disadvantaged persons in the labour market and presenting specific services for employment through ensuring training and conditions tailored to the individual needs of the most vulnerable groups in the labour market.
+The activities within this measure aims at contributing to the enhancement of the efficiency and effectiveness of social services focused on enabling a better approach to the labour market.
+The total envisaged amount for this measure is €1,534 million, €1,304 million of which is provided by IPA.